 Rosh Hashannah Videos for Kids – These short videos from Chabad.org teach young students about Rosh Hashanah customs and traditions.

-High Holidays Videos – These educational videos from Aish explore the themes of Rosh Hashanah and Yom Kippur.
+High Holidays Videos and Ebooks – These educational videos and ebooks from Aish explore the themes of Rosh Hashanah and Yom Kippur.

 What is Rosh Hashanah?
 The Jewish New Year – This video from Bimbam reviews holiday themes and traditions.

 The Rosh Hashanah Special – This video from Shaboom teaches the values of teshuvah and forgiveness to young children.

 Four Things Jews Do On Rosh Hashanah – This video from Mayim Bialik shares some important holiday traditions.